-It was a long, quiet walk from the barnyards where they had the parking lots, up the gravelled carriage way.
-With the rain and winds of Swedish west coast autumn, the weather felt as much Tudor as what greeted us up ahead on the pathway, Tjöloholms slott.
+It was a long, quiet walk up from among the large barns and horse carriage sheds where the guests parking lot was located, up the gravelled carriage way.
+With the rain and winds of Swedish west coast autumn, the weather felt as much Tudor as what greeted us up ahead the road, the Tjolöholm Slott.
 Except now, the short bushes around the garden were decked in the prettiest of Christmas lights, casting a dancing play of gold shadows on the building’s facade.

 It’s the first week of Swedish Christmas table seatings at restaurants across the country.
 In Gothenburg, treating yourself to a julbord is a bit like getting to open your Christmas presents a little early.
 Even if the point with Christmas tables in Sweden is to offer traditional Swedish fare found year round at different junctures, it is still the manner in which the food is presented, plus the Chef de cuisine’s personality that comes through with each dish presented that provides all the fun in the dining experience.